Saturday, 28 February 2026

 Export as pdf form (File > Export as PDF):

-In the PDF option window that opens itself, verify that the button "Create PDF Form" is checked.
+In the PDF option window that opens itself, verify that the button "Create PDF Form" is checked

 And that's it.
-If you open the pdf form in a tab alongside your VTT page, you have a charsheet as accessible as those imbedded in other online VTTs.
+If you open the pdf form in a tab alongside your VTT page, you have a charsheet as accessible as those imbedded in other VTTs.

 I hope you'll find those files useful.
 Let me know if there is anything wrong or unclear.